~ In 4 Color-Coded Sections:

 Learn writing techniques that help develop mindfulness.
 In mid-February,

-Buddhist Dharma Center will be offering a 6-week workshop on Mindful
+the Buddhist Dharma Center will be offering a 6-week workshop on Mindful

 Writing.
 Mindful Writing is a tool that brings and holds the attention of